segmentio/golines/README.md

 ## Examples

 See this [before](_fixtures/end_to_end.go) and [after](_fixtures/end_to_end__exp.go)
-view a file with very long lines.
+view of a file with very long lines.
 More example pairs can be found in the [`_fixtures`](_fixtures) directory.

 ## Usage